madrisan/go-mattermost-notify/README.md

 # A simple Mattermost notifier written in Go

 A Go (golang) simple client for sending [Mattermost](https://mattermost.com/) posts via its REST API v4.
+This program makes use of the Go libraries `http` and `url` for interacting with a Mattermost server and [Cobra](https://cobra.dev/) coupled with [Viper](https://github.com/spf13/viper) to implement the CLI interface.

 ## Build